-There’s some level of irony in comparing streaming devices from Google and Amazon — because the two gigantic companies have become increasingly competitive with one another, to the point where Google actually disabled the YouTube app on Amazon’s devices… because they could, we suppose.
+There’s some level of irony in comparing streaming devices from Google and Amazon — because the two gigantic companies have become increasingly competitive with one another, to the point where Google actually disabled the YouTube app on Amazon’s devices… because they could, we suppose (it’s since been restored after the two giants came to an agreement).
 And now here’s Amazon entering the Australian streaming-device market with a product that’s based on Google’s Android operating system — but a variation on it that Google’s not too thrilled about.

 Just like Amazon’s legendary cold war with Apple, the antics of rich CEOs is all a lot less interesting than the devices their companies make.
 What we’re looking at here is the entry-level streaming market — devices for those with a TV that runs up to 1080p HD, but doesn’t have any built-in “smart” streaming apps.
 Both the Chromecast and the Fire TV hit the right spot price-wise as an affordable and easy upgrade to an older TV, so what has each device got to offer?
 And which one’s the better fit for you?

-In the Blue Corner — Amazon Fire TV Stick (Basic Edition)
+In the Blue Corner — Amazon Fire TV Stick (Lite Edition)

-The Fire TV Stick retails for $69 (though it’s frequently discounted to $59 or less) and is, as the name suggests, a stick-shaped device — a little bit bigger than a pack of chewing gum, with all the smarts and the HDMI connection in the one compact little device.
+The Fire TV Stick retails for $59 and is, as the name suggests, a stick-shaped device — a little bit bigger than a pack of chewing gum, with all the smarts and the HDMI connection in the one compact little device.
 You can plug it directly into a spare HDMI port on your TV or AV receiver — but you’ll probably find its sheer width to be a problem if anything’s plugged into the HDMI inputs next to it.
 To solve that problem, a short HDMI extender cable is supplied in the box so you can dangle the stick away from the TV (which also has the side benefit of improving Wi-Fi reception).

 Because it’s an HDMI device, not USB, it’s not self-powered — you need to plug in the supplied power adapter before you can power up the stick.
 With that done, though, tap on the simple but well-built remote control and you’ve got yourself a streaming device.

 The on-screen menu might look familiar if you’ve used Amazon Prime Video before — it’s basically a hybrid of that mixed with a range of apps for other services.
-But it’s the Prime Video app and apps for other Amazon services that are, unsurprisingly, installed by default and front and centre in the initial menu (along with the sad-looking shortcut to the YouTube website, a hasty substitute for the now-defunct app).
+But it’s the Prime Video app and apps for other Amazon services that are, unsurprisingly, installed by default and front and centre in the initial menu.

 Fire TV is a very popular platform and as such, apps for just about everything are available for it — from Netflix to Spotify, from Twitch to TED and a huge range of stuff in between.
 Shortcuts to the popular ones are pre-installed, but you’ll soon go exploring in the Amazon app store (the main menu directly integrates with it) to find apps both essential and interesting.